deliveroo/deliveroo.engineering/sass-css.md

 Prefer to use use functions (`transparentize`, `lighten`) over RGBA.
 You'd probably get the math wrong, and it'd be less readable, so why bother?

-## Possible Smells

-* Setting widths in CSS
-* Setting heights in CSS, just let the content flow
-* Setting font-size, line-height
-* CSS for use in one page
-* Location-based naming of classes

 # File Organization

 ```